 Having dinner or dessert close to bedtime may disrupt your sleep, in two ways.
-Firstly, "foods that cause digestive issues could keep you up at night", says Brundidge.
-Secondly, eating well after sunset can affect your circadian rhythm, because when your body is being told to eat and digest, it's essentially being told not to prepare for sleep, he adds.
-Avoid eating foods late in the day that tend to give you heartburn, indigestion or wind, like spicy food or dairy products, and have your last snack or meal at least two hours before bed.
+First, “foods that cause digestive issues could keep you up at night,” says Brundidge.
+Second, eating well after sundown can affect your circadian rhythm, because when your body is being told to eat and digest, it’s essentially being told not to prepare for sleep, he adds.
+Avoid eating foods late in the day that tend to give you heartburn, indigestion or gas, like spicy food or dairy products, and have your last snack or meal at least two hours before bed.

-One minute you're watching prime time TV, and the next you're snoring on the sofa.
+One minute you’re watching primetime, and the next you’re snoring on the sofa.
 Sound dreamy?
 Do.
 Not.
 Do.
 It.
-"Sleep where you are supposed to sleep", says Brundidge, "in the bedroom, in a bed".
-Reserving sleep for your bed means you're doing the same thing every night, a repetitive pattern that will positively reinforce sleep in the future, he explains.
+“Sleep where you are supposed to sleep,” says Brundidge, “in the bedroom, in a bed.”
+Reserving sleep for only your bed means you’re doing the same thing every night, a repetitive pattern that will positively reinforce sleep in the future, he explains.

-Also make sure your bedroom is designed for sleep—after all, it's called your "bedroom".
-"Turn off the lights and TV, and keep a cool temperature", he says (most experts recommend around 18 degrees).
-And try to go to bed at your normal time, unless you're yawning and having trouble keeping your eyes open well before then.
+Also make sure your bedroom is designed for sleep — after all, it’s called your bedroom.
+“Turn off the lights and TV, and keep a cool temperature,” he says.
+(Most experts recommend around 65 degrees.)
+And try to go to bed at your normal time, unless you’re yawning and having trouble keeping your eyes open well before then.

 Good night, sleep well.